 The chamber dimensions are where big differences are.
 While there are just minor dimensional and tolerance differences in the body area, the big differences are in the throat areas.

 There are actually 3 standard chambers, SAAMI, US GI NATO, and FN NATO.
 Commercial SAAMI specification .223 chambers have a much shorter throat, a smaller diameter bullet seat, and less freebore than the US GI military chamber and the NATO chambers.
 This typically results in the ogive of the M193 Ball bullet touching the ball seat of the SAAMI chamber.
-The profile of the M855 bullet is different and doesn't cause this condition.
-When military specification ammunition is fired in a SAAMI specification chamber chamber pressure can increase dramatically--sometimes up to 10,000 psi.
+The profile of the M855 bullet is similar and it is also loaded hotter than M193..
+When military specification ammunition is fired in a SAAMI specification chamber chamber pressure can increase dramatically--M193 typically goes up 3 - 5K psi (from a nominal 55K, while M855 goes up about 10K from a nominal 58K).
 While this should not cause any problems in modern well made rifles it should give one pause.
 Conversely, SAAMI specification commercial ammunition when fired in a military chamber gives significantly lower pressures and velocities.

 The data below shows the dimensional differences between the US GI NATO and SAAMI chambers.